Big or small, a leak is a waste of our precious resource and can be costly. Take the time to check for leaks and fix those you find.

 Check Your Toilets1 in 4 toilets leaks.
 So find those sneaky leaks with free dye tablets available for pickup a the Finance Window in Town Hall, 316 N Academy St. All tablets come with testing instructions, or download the Toilet Training Tutorial and use a few drops of food coloring as a substitute for dye tablets.

 Need to replace a toilet?
 Install a WaterSense certified high efficiency toilet that uses a maximum of 1.28 gallons per flush.
-If your home was built before 1994, chances are your toilet uses 3.5 gallons or more per flush.
+If your home was built before 1994 and has not been updated, chances are your toilet uses 3.5 gallons or more per flush.

 Inspect and Redirect Irrigation

 If you have an automated irrigation system, be sure to inspect your system each spring and occasionally watch it run to catch and fix leaks or misdirected spray heads.

 When needed, turn off the water using the master shut off valve or, if needed, call 311 or (919) 469-4000 to have the water shut off at the meter.